waln0/i-like-trains-noah-nathan/README.md

 ### 3. Execute the client

+If you are connecting to a remote server, you need to know the IP address and port of the server.
+If you are outside of EPFL network, you will need to use a VPN to connect to the network.

 To execute the client and connect to the server.
 Replace `<ip_adress>` and `<port>` with the IP address and port of the server (do not enter an IP address if you are connecting to a local server hosted on your machine).

 ```bash